 What is CDN?

 This is also known as latency which CDN was built to overcome.
-Instead of pinging web server for every request; CDN keeps a copy of the web page and delivers it to the end user for every subsequent request from its nearest server.
+Instead of pinging a web server for every request; CDN keeps a copy of the web page and delivers it to the end-user for every subsequent request from its nearest server.

-Above image is taken from KeyCDN.
-It demonstrates how CDN server caches the CSS file requested only once from the origin server and is delivered from the CDN server on subsequent requests.
+The above image is taken from KeyCDN.
+It demonstrates how the CDN server caches the CSS file requested only once from the origin server and is delivered from the CDN server on subsequent requests.

 How does CDN work?

-To understand how CDN works, it is important to understand why CDN was needed at first place.
-A website is hosted on a web server which has a single physical location.
+To understand how CDN works, it is important to understand why CDN was needed in the first place.
+A website is hosted on a web server that has a single physical location.
 If the user is located near to this server location then the content delivered from the web server will be faster as compared to the user browsing from the other side of the world.